Our community gives to us everyday; we are determined to give back to it as much as we can.

-Three of the many charities we partner with are Glass Door, The Felix Project and The Vineyard Church.
+Three of the many charities we partner with

 Glass Door, London’s largest emergency winter night shelter, provides a safe, warm place to sleep and a hot meal throughout winter.
 They also offer a robust variety of services to help their guests build more stable futures.

 The Felix Project unites charities and food suppliers in the interest of reducing food waste while alleviating food poverty in the elderly, the homeless, refugees and asylum seekers, families and children, and those suffering mental health issues.

 We also donate surplus food to The Vineyard Life Church for the morning drop-in to those in crisis whether by homelessness, addiction, mental illness or social difficulty.
 We’ve just done a special campaign to raise awareness for Vineyard in Richmond.

 If you are interested in volunteering to carry surplus food to charities or in receiving surplus donations please please check our collection schedule